 Rabbit Hemorrhagic Disease Virus Type 2(RHDV2)

-RHDV2 is not related to coronavirus; it does not affect humans or domestic animals other than rabbits.
-It is transmitted via direct contact with infected rabbits.
-RHDV2 can also be transmitted indirectly by shared bedding, feed, water, feces and fomites.
+RHDV2 is not related to coronavirus, and it does not affect humans or domestic animals other than rabbits.
+It is highly contagious — transmitted via direct contact with infected rabbits and indirectly via animate and inanimate objects that come in contact with the virus.
+RHDV2 can also live in the environment for prolonged periods of time and can be transmitted from humans to rabbits via contaminated clothing, shoes or other items.
 Clinical signs include fever, lethargy, anorexia, neurologic deficits, abnormal vocalizations and sudden death.
 Some rabbits can appear healthy and develop clinical signs acutely.
-Young rabbits four to eight weeks of age can be asymptomatic
+Young rabbits four to eight weeks of age can be asymptomatic.

 - Wash your hands before and after handling your rabbit.